 Effective January 1, 2009, the Company's Board of Directors approved the Buffalo Federal Bank 401k Plan.
 This is a contributory defined contribution retirement plan for all eligible employees.
 The retirement plan provides for a 100% employer matching contribution for the first 3% of salary deferrals and 50% employer matching contribution for the next 2% of salary deferrals.
-Contributions to the retirement plan made by BFB during the years ended September 30, 2017 and 2016 were \$67 and \$67 respectively.
-At the discretion of the Board of Directors, an annual profit sharing contribution may be made to eligible employees.
-Profit sharing contributions vest over a five-year period.
-There were no contributions under the profit sharing portion of the plan for the years presented.
+Contributions to the retirement plan made by BFB during the years ended September 30, 2018 and 2017 were \$63 and \$67, respectively.